-SOC 101 Introduction to Sociology
+SOC 101 Introduction to Sociology Corequisite: ENG 101 or college-level eligibility

 An introduction to the sociological analysis of society and culture, including the origin and design of political, economic, and social institutions such as religion, the family, class and caste, education, values, norms, roles, and sociocultural change.
 Students learn to analyze, evaluate, and critique social structures.